ChenLiu-1996/GAN-evaluator/README.md

     ```
     from gan_evaluator import GAN_Evaluator
     ```
-    NOTE: You no longer need to copy any code from this repo in order to use `GAN_Evalutor`!
+    NOTE: **You no longer need to copy any code from this repo in order to use `GAN_Evalutor`**!
+This repo now serves primarily a introduction/demo purpose.
-    NOTE: During pip installation, the dependencies of `GAN_Evaluator` are included.
+    NOTE: During pip installation, the dependencies of `GAN_Evaluator` are also installed.

 ## Main Contributions
 1. We created a GAN evaluator for IS and FID that